(Updated March 2019)

 For personal computers running Windows, the College of Design recommends Windows 10 Pro Edition.
 We recommend students NOT use Windows Home Edition because of issues in accessing campus resources.
 The College of Design will use Windows 10 in its labs for the upcoming academic year.
 Information for obtaining a free student license of Windows 10 Pro is available here.

-For Macintosh operating system, we strongly recommend using Mac OS X, version 10.12 or later.
-Mac OS X (10.12 Sierra) ships on all current Macintosh computers.
-The College provides only limited support for Mac OS 10.10 or earlier.
-Students wishing to access College servers and printers from a Mac must run Mac OS 10.8 or later.
-The College of Design will use Mac OS 10.12 in its labs for the upcoming academic year.
+For Macintosh operating system, we strongly recommend using Mac OS X, version 10.14 or later.
+The College provides only limited support for Mac OS 10.12 or earlier.
+The College of Design will use Mac OS 10.14 in its labs for the upcoming academic year.
 Mac OS version upgrades are free.